Huichelaar/Huichelaar.github.io/README.md

 - ~~Think up a layout.~~
 - Write NL & DE error messages when display fails.
 - Write NL & DE warnings to visitor to enable javascript.
+- Disable clicking green links when text is fading in/out.
+- Disable pressing the ingame buttons after power is turned off.
+Re-enable after power is turned on.
+- Scale & place game-crash image correctly.